freehour/zustand-nibble/README.md

 # zustand-nibble

 Split a _zustand_ store into smaller pieces, called _nibbles_.
-Compared to [slices](https://docs.pmnd.rs/zustand/guides/slices-pattern) which are spread at the top-level of the store, nibbles can be placed **anywhere** in the parent store.
+Compared to [slices](https://docs.pmnd.rs/zustand/guides/slices-pattern) which are spread at the top-level of the store, a nibble can be placed **anywhere** in the parent store.

 ```typescript
 import { type StateCreator, create } from 'zustand';